rust-lang/cargo/src/doc/src/guide/why-cargo-exists.md

 program or library; this is one aspect to the above mentioned conventions.
 As we show later, the same command can be used to build different [*artifacts*][def-artifact], regardless of their names.
-Rather than invoke `rustc` directly, we can instead invoke something generic such as `cargo build` and let cargo worry about constructing the correct `rustc` invocation.
-Furthermore, Cargo will automatically fetch any dependencies we have defined for our artifact from a [*registry*][def-registry], and arrange for them to be added into our build as needed.
+Rather than invoke `rustc` directly, you can instead invoke something generic such as `cargo build` and let cargo worry about constructing the correct `rustc` invocation.
+Furthermore, Cargo will automatically fetch any dependencies you have defined for your artifact from a [*registry*][def-registry], and arrange for them to be added into your build as needed.

 It is only a slight exaggeration to say that once you know how to build one Cargo-based project, you know how to build *all* of them.